 Step 3: Choose a video communication service and accompanying software

 Determining a video chatting platform that you will use to communicate with your students is a crucial step.
-If you are just starting out as an online tutor, I would recommend either Skype or Google Hangouts.
-Both are free, reliable, and easy to set up.
-Google Hangouts is especially notable because it allows easy integration with a variety of third party applications.
-Click on this link and follow the instructions to download Skype: https://www.skype.com/en/download-skype/skype-for-computer/.
-Click on this link to and follow the instructions to download Google Hangouts https://www.google.com/+/learnmore/hangouts/.
+If you are just starting out as an online tutor, I would recommend either Zoom, Skype or Google Hangouts.
+All three are free, reliable, and easy to set up.
+Zoom, Google Hangouts and Skype also all allow easy integration with a variety of third party applications.
+Click on these links and follow the instructions to download any of the three.

 There are also numerous other video conferencing options to consider for online tutoring that are tailor-made for online tutoring with a lot of bells and whistles.
 Here are a few of the many other options available.

 Facetime (free)- Although it only works between Apple products, Facetime is known for providing one of the best user experiences: it is easy to set up and the call quality is generally excellent.
-However, it lacks some of the more collaborative features of some of the other widely known services though.
+It may lack some of the collaborative features of some of the other widely known services though.
 In general, most online tutors work from a laptop or desktop, not a mobile device.

 As a final note on the quickest path to become an online tutor and start your online tutoring business, it is worth spending time learning as much as you can about your video communication service of choice.
-You will most likely have to guide your clients through the process of setting it up on their computers as well.
+Once you decide on your platform, you may have to guide your clients through the process of setting it up on their computers as well.
 In fact, if you want to optimize your chances of getting the most students possible, offer two or more of the most popular choices.
-(Many students tend to stick only to the ones they know, and will insist on not learning a new service or platform, but rather having you conform to theirs.)
+(Many students tend to stick only to the ones they know, and may insist on not learning to use a new service or platform, but rather having you conform to theirs.)
 Zoom seems to be arguably the most common basic platform at this time.
 Even if it is not your main platform, it might not be a bad idea to have as a backup for students and/or parents who insist on using something they are familiar with.

-PayPal is by far the most convenient pay option available for online tutors.
+PayPal is probably the most well-known independent pay option available for online tutors.
 All that a client needs to make a payment is your email address.
 In order to make a payment, the client then goes to the PayPal website, clicks the “send” button on the top of the page, and then inputs the requisite information.
 Both you and they will receive an email confirmation recording the transaction.
 And that’s it.
 However, there are now many other online payment options out there as well.
 Zelle is becoming another popular choice if your students are local and live in the same city as you.

 - You will want to make sure to get paid before the actual tutoring session.
 It will likely be difficult to track down clients after the sessions are completed.

-- If you are using an independent online payment processor, you will want to create a “business” PayPal account as opposed to a “personal” PayPal account.
+- If you are using an independent online payment processor, you will want to create a “business” payment account with your processor as opposed to a “personal” account.

 - Your earnings will be taxable.

-Unfortunately, believe it or not, not every country accepts PayPal or any other single payment processor—not even the most popular.
+FYI unfortunately, believe it or not, not every country accepts PayPal or any other single payment processor—not even the most popular.
 For those that don’t, here are a few alternatives:

 Alipay: One of China’s leading online payment exchange solutions.
-Considering its reputation as the PayPal of the east, this is the first one to try if PayPal is not available in your country.
+Considering its reputation as the PayPal of the east, this is one to try if PayPal is not available in your online student’s country.